gordicaleksa/pytorch-GAT/README.md

 <img src="data/readme_pics/neighborhood_attention_ppi/1.jpg" width="400"/>
 </p>

+**Important note:** all of the `PPI` visualizations are only possible for the first GAT layer.
+For some reason the attention coefficients for the second and third layers are almost all 0s (even though [I achieved](#training-gat) the published results).

 ## Entropy histograms

 Another way to understand that GAT isn't learning interesting attention patterns on Cora (i.e. that it's learning const attention)